Temitopemoses/alx-system_engineering-devops/0x00-shell_basics/README.md

-This file is printing the current workinf directory
+This file is printing the current working directory